CodeGyver/codegyver.github.io/about.md

 Hey there!

 My name is Zbigniew Pieślak.
-I'm full stack developer / software architect with {{ site.time | date: '%Y' | minus:2008 }} years of experience.
+I'm senior software engineer with {{ site.time | date: '%Y' | minus:2008 }} years of experience.
 I'm based in Poznań, Poland (CET).

 My main area of expertise is: